 The Board meets on a regularly scheduled basis during the year to review significant developments affecting us and to act on matters requiring their approval.
 It also holds special meetings when important matters require action between scheduled meetings.
 Members of senior management regularly attend meetings to report on and discuss their areas of responsibility.
-During 2012, the Board held four meetings and acted by unanimous written consent once.
+During 2014, the Board held ten meetings and acted by unanimous written consent on three occasions.
 The Board has three standing committees:

-- the audit committee, which held five meetings in 2012; - the compensation committee, which held six meetings in 2012; and - the nominating and corporate governance committee, which did not meet in 2012.
+- the audit committee, which held six meetings in 2014; - the compensation committee, which held four meetings in 2014; and

+• the nominating and corporate governance committee, which held three meetings in 2014.

-Each of the incumbent directors of the Board attended at least 75% of the aggregate of all meetings of the Board and all meetings of committees of our Board upon which they served (during the periods that they served) during 2012.
+Each of the incumbent directors of the Board attended at least 75% of the aggregate of all meetings of the Board and all meetings of committees of our Board upon which they served (during the periods that they served) during 2014.
 The Board of Directors regularly holds executive sessions of the independent directors.
 Executive sessions do not include employee directors or directors who do not qualify as independent under NASDAQ and SEC rules.